ortus-docs/contentbox-docs/installation/commandbox_installation.md

 ## Custom Datasources

-To change the datasource you can go into the CFML engine administrator and changing it.
+To change the datasource you can go into the CFML engine administrator and change it.
 Just look in your taskbar for an Ortus Logo like the one below:

 ![](../images/commandbox_tray.png)